zhaoshenzhai/mathwiki/Notes/group_action.md

 # Motivation & Definition

-Groups capture $-$ *abstractly* $-$ the notion of a symmetry.
+{{< link file="group" display="Groups" type="references" >}} capture $-$ *abstractly* $-$ the notion of a symmetry.
 But symmetries are also present in concrete objects, with different kinds of objects preserving different kinds of structure.
 The concept of a *group action* connects the two.

 {{< env type="definition" >}}